 - You can also add more curry powder if needed.
 If you add more curry powder, simmer the soup for an additional 2 - 3 minutes after adding.

-- If you don’t have fresh vegetable stock then you could use vegetable stock made from a stock cube / bouillon cube.
-However, just be aware that this will make the soup 1 Smart Point per portion.
+- If you don't have fresh vegetable stock then you could use vegetable stock made from a stock cube / bouillon cube.
+However, just be aware that this may make the soup 1 Smart Point per portion.

 - Stir in coconut flavoured fat free yogurt for a lovely, tasty alternative to natural yogurt.
 Just make sure that you work out the Smart Points before adding as some of the fat free flavoured yogurts are highish in Smart Points.